pyrddlgym-project/pyRDDLGym/docs/jax.rst

 ===============

 In this tutorial, we discuss how a RDDL model can be automatically compiled into a differentiable JAX simulator.
-We also show how pyRDDLGym-jax (or JaxPlan) leverages gradient-based optimization to design optimal controllers.
+We also show how pyRDDLGym-jax (or JaxPlan) leverages gradient-based optimization for optimal control.

 Installing
 -----------------